sbibers/CPP_modules_42/README.md

 ## 📌 CPP08 - Templated Containers, Iterators & Algorithms

 This module focuses on **C++ containers, iterators, and template functions/classes**.
-You’ll create custom container classes and utility functions, learning how to manipulate collections of data efficiently using modern C++ techniques.
+You'll create custom container classes and utility functions, learning how to manipulate collections of data efficiently using modern C++ techniques.

 ### 🛠 Topics Covered:
 - Function and class templates